digihunch/korthweb/README.md

 ```

 ## Deploy Database
-The initial install of database will require an initialization script which is stored in config map.
-Create config map from configmap.yaml
+The install of database will require an initialization script (stored in ConfigMap orthanc-dbinit from the last step).
+Before doing that, we want to make sure helm knows where to pick up helm chart for Postgres installation, by adding repo URL:
-We use helm chart provided by Bitnami to install Postgres.
-If the helm repo has not been added, add it.
 ```sh
 helm repo add bitnami https://charts.bitnami.com/bitnami
 ```
-Initialize postgres database in HA, with custom options as below:
+Then we can initialize postgres database in HA, with custom options as below:
 ```sh
 helm install postgres-ha bitnami/postgresql-ha \
      --create-namespace --namespace orthweb \